dbmrq/vim-ditto/README.md

     (Chose the filetypes and mappings you prefer.
 These are only suggestions.)

 3. Stop procrastinating and write (God knows I should).

-`DittoOn` starts a set of `autocmd`s that keep the highlighting up to date.
-If you don't like that idea or run into any problems, keep reading for other options.

 ## Table of Contents